Scatchell/agile-sliders/resources/docs/about.md

  ### How this application helps

 You can create a custom sliders session to share with your colleagues with just a few clicks, including as many or as few priorities as you want in the session.

- They can then all load the link you send them and put in their opinions about the priority using a nice user interface which allows them to easily move some things up in priority, and know which other sliders they must then move down to reach equal priority.
+Each attendee may load the link you send them and put in their opinions about the priority using a nice interface which allows them to easily move some things up in priority, and know which other sliders they must then move down to reach the correct balance.

- When they are all done, a facilitator can then load a page which includes everyones responses including a total average for each slider.
+When they are all done, a facilitator can then load a page which includes everyone's responses including an average of all responses for each slider.
 Discussion can happen at this point, and the sliders can be moved and equalized until everyone feels comfortable with the results.

- When complete, the session can be saved and the output can be used for the duration of the project.
+When complete, the session can be saved and the output can be shared and used for the duration of the project.

 <a name="what-is-sliders-session"></a>
 ### What is a sliders prioritization session?